JordanReel/bevy-compute/README.md

 Each `ComputeStep` contains just two fields.

 The first is an optional maximum frequency.
 If provided, this means this step won't necessarily run every iteration, but only if it's been long enough since the last time it ran.
 The frequency is in Hz, or iterations per second.
-So if a max frequency of 30 is provided, that means if it's been less than 1000/30=0.01667 seconds since the last time it ran, then it won't run this iteration.
+So if a max frequency of 30 is provided, that means if it's been less than 1000/30=16.67 ms since the last time it ran, then it won't run this iteration.
 This is often useful if you have a long running computation, and want to display the results in real time.
 You can potentially speed things up by only updating the display at a set framerate, even if the computation is running at a much faster rate.

 The second field of the `ComputeStep` is a `ComputeAction`, which is an enum which describes what to actually do.
 It has the following options: